 It is open to athletes aged 18 and older and provides a pathway for cheerleaders to extend their careers beyond traditional allstar and scholastic programs.
 The league allows athletes to perform professionally and get paid for their skills and experience.

 Athletes will reportedly receive training, part-time compensation, travel and lodging, uniforms, bonuses, and prize incentives.
 (More on compensation below.)
+The league is owned and operated by Varsity Spirit and has its own governing body.

 How Will Pro Cheer League Competitions Work?